avodonosov/hashver-maven-plugin/README.md

   A comma separated list, with the following values supported:
   - resolve - The default.
 Invokes standard maven artifact resolution process.
-The downside of this method is that it performs artifact download, even not needed for the build (not a dependency of any changed module).
+The downside of this method is that it performs artifact download, even when not needed for the build (not a dependency of any changed module).
-    The advantage is that the most native integration with maven - it supports all protocols, all repository properties specified in all levels (proxies, passwords, etc).
+    The advantage is the most native integration with maven - it supports all protocols, all repository properties specified in all levels (proxies, passwords, etc).
   - local - Only check the local repository.